-The saber-toothed cat, an iconic predator from the Ice Age, continues to captivate scientists and enthusiasts alike with its mysterious legacy.
+The saber-toothed tiger, an iconic predator from the Ice Age, continues to captivate scientists and enthusiasts alike with its mysterious legacy.

-Among these is a stunning new chapter – scientists have uncovered a mummified baby saber-toothed cat in Siberia.
+Now, scientists have discovered a mummified baby saber-toothed tiger, a cub, in Siberia.

-The Siberian Ice Age cub is the first recorded mummified saber-toothed cat – a discovery that is setting off waves of excitement among paleontologists worldwide.
+The Siberian Ice Age cub is the first recorded mummified saber-toothed tiger — a discovery that is setting off waves of excitement among paleontologists worldwide.

-It allows us a sneak-peek into the past, and a glimpse of what saber-toothed cats looked like.
+It allows us a sneak-peek into the past, and a fascinating and rare opportunity to see exactly what an ancient predator looked like.

 The mummy offers precious insights into the cat’s muscle structure and how it might have impacted its hunting methods.